-Acting Program Director: Lloyd Mitchell, MBA, CPA

-Academic Credentials: MBA, University of Miami; BBA, Accounting, Florida
+Program Director: Solange Amado Blunt, EDBA, MBA, CPA Academic Credentials: EDBA, MBA, BA, St. Thomas University; MA, University of Miami

-International University

-Contact Information: 305-628-6622; lmitchell@stu.edu

-Program Advisor(s): L. Mitchell
+Contact Information: 305-474-6957; samadoblunt@stu.edu Program Advisor(s): S. Amado Blunt, L. Mitchell

 Program Description: The Master of Accounting degree program provides the student with intensive professional preparation in accounting and with an opportunity to specialize in Taxation or Forensic Accounting.
 The program is designed to enhance the professional development and competence of students and professionals who are planning to enter public accounting, public institution accounting, or private accounting.
 All College of Business graduate academic standards apply, including the requirement that students must maintain a 3.0 (B) cumulative grade point average at all times for continuation in the program.
 Any student who does not register for two consecutive semesters/three consecutive nine-week terms will be considered withdrawn from the University, thereby subjecting the student to reapplication procedures.
 All other academic policies apply.